 Illinois Roads - I-39/US 51

-I-39's turn to cross the river, just northeast of the still-visible railroad bridge.
+I-39's turn to cross the river, NB just northeast of the still-visible railroad bridge.

-Wind farm country north of Mendota and a complete lack of old signs on the entire highway lead me to photograph a routine repaving job nearing Rochelle as if it's extraordinary construction.
+More wind farm country north of Mendota and a complete lack of old signs on the entire highway lead me to photograph a routine repaving job NB nearing Rochelle as if it's extraordinary construction.
 Windmills then appear on the east side of the road for the first time.

 Continue south on US 51